MattyOL/Future_Forest-Project-1/README.md

 # Features Left to Implement
-Create the page that is made after you have signed up too the site showing you the process of Donations/Volunteer work and communtiy.
+Create the page that is made after you have signed up too the site showing you the process of Donations/Volunteer work and community.

+create an app with gps of where the trees were planted when you gift a tree.

-Take my own photos of trees and landscapes to get better Qaulity Images for across the site
+Take my own photos of trees and landscapes to get better Qaulity Images for across the site.

 # HTML5
 HTML5 was used to create the structure of the site.